veerjd/TrackerTopia/README.md

 ## Clone the repo

-1. Do `git clone https://github.com/veerjd/PolyBot.git` in the folder you want the folder project to appear in.
+1. Do `git clone https://github.com/veerjd/discordjs-bot-template.git` in the folder you want the folder project to appear in.
-2. Do `cd PolyBot`
+2. Do `cd discordjs-bot-template`
-3. Do `npm install` to install all the packages necessary

 ## Create the `.env` file in the root folder